 Wall-E is a robot on Earth after its become Trash Planet, a garbage strewn nightmare (and perhaps our future if we don’t shape up?).
 Wall-E compresses the world’s trash into tiny cubes using his chest compartment and then creates epic pyramids of detritus.
 Until he falls in love.

 From there, the film transforms into something more conventional, though still beautiful and moving.

 Stars: Tom Hanks, Tim Allen, Don Rickles, Jim Varney, Wallace Shawn, John Ratzenberger, Annie Potts, John Morris

-In addition to opening the door for other classic movies from Pixar (such as The Incredibles and Monster’s Inc.), the movie’s witty script and groundbreaking images prompted many critics to call it the greatest animated film ever made.
-And not without reason—27 animators worked diligently on the film, illustrating every detail, down to each blade of grass, to tell the story of the misadventures of two lost toys trying to find their way home.
+Also, to opening the door for other classic movies from Pixar (such as The Incredibles and Monster’s Inc.), the movie’s witty script and groundbreaking images prompted many critics to call it the greatest animated film ever made.
+And not without reason—27 animators worked diligently on the film, to tell the story of the misadventures of two lost toys trying to find their way home.

-However, Toy Story‘s greatest achievement is its balance of nostalgia, childhood wonder, and misty-eyed adult humor.
-That’s the blend every kid’s movie aspires to. —TA
+Furthermore, Toy Story‘s greatest achievement is its balance of nostalgia, childhood wonder, and misty-eyed adult humour, because that’s the blend every kid’s movie aspires to.

 2. The Lion King (1994)